 What can you learn from your BMI?

-The World Health Organization (WHO) provides clear categories to help us make sense of BMI.
-The table below shows the WHO classification for each range of BMI for adults older than 20 years of age:
+The World Health Organization (WHO) provides clear categories to help us interpret BMI.
+The table below shows the WHO classification of BMI range for adults aged above 20:

 BMI Range Category

 16 – 18.5 Underweight